cookie-status/cookie-status-dev/content/introduction/impact.md

 Cookies should never be used to store or send confidential information.
 They are inherently insecure, regardless of what flags are set when they are created.
 {{% /notice %}}

-Websites should set business-critical cookies with the `Set-Cookie` header, setting the [`SameSite`](https://www.owasp.org/index.php/SameSite) and [`Secure`](https://www.owasp.org/index.php/SecureFlag) flags.
-If the cookie does not need to be accessed by JavaScript, then the [`HttpOnly`](https://www.owasp.org/index.php/HttpOnly) should be set as well.
+Websites should set business-critical cookies with the `Set-Cookie` header using the [`SameSite`](https://www.owasp.org/index.php/SameSite) and [`Secure`](https://www.owasp.org/index.php/SecureFlag) flags.
+If the cookie does not need to be accessed by JavaScript, then the [`HttpOnly`](https://www.owasp.org/index.php/HttpOnly) flag should be set as well.

 By setting the cookie in an HTTP response, it is unimpacted by Intelligent Tracking Prevention's restrictions on first-party storage.